 Yes, the shortest path is straight to the ball, however, this is not what good hitters do.
 Good hitters allow the bat to work behind them for a few reasons.
 Look at the pictures below:

-Although every major league hitter that I have ever studied take a circular path to get the the ball, they also usually display a limit to how long that path is.
+HOW DO I KNOW IF MY SWING IS TOO LONG?
+Although every major league hitter that I have ever studied takes a circular path to get the the ball, they also usually display a limit to how long that path is.
 After all, if they took too long of a path, they would get beat especially by the increasing fastball velocities in the big leagues.
 Take a look at the pictures below.
-I have drawn a line about 6 inches behind the hitters back foot in their stance.
+I have drawn a line about six inches behind the hitters back foot in their stance.
 What do we notice?
 The bat doesn’t cross that line.
 They are allowing the bat to work behind them and get into the zone early, but in the shortest possible route to achieve this.
 If the bat crosses behind this line, that is what I would consider a long swing.

 Drill to work on swing length